-Operational risk is the risk of loss resulting from inadequate or failed internal processes, people or systems or from external events.
-Our primary aim is the early identification, recording, assessment, monitoring, prevention and mitigation of operational risks, as well as timely and meaningful management reporting.
-Where appropriate, Credit Suisse transfers operational risks to third-party insurance companies.
 Operational risk is inherent in most aspects of our activities and is comprised of a large number of disparate risks.
 While market and credit risk are often chosen for the prospect of gain, operational risk is normally accepted as a necessary consequence of doing business.
 In comparison to market or credit risk, the sources of operational risk are difficult to identify comprehensively and the amount of risk is also inherently difficult to measure.
-Credit Suisse believes that effective management of operational risk requires a common Group-wide framework, with ownership of these risks residing with the management responsible for the relevant business process.
+Credit Suisse believes that effective management of operational risk requires a common Group-wide framework (Known as Enterprise Risk and Control Framework Components), with ownership of these risks residing with the management responsible for the relevant business process.